This article is part of The Ascender, Highrise’s platform for articles and resources. Learn More.

 What is Imposter Syndrome?

 People experiencing Imposter Syndrome might fear being exposed as a fraud or continually doubt their value and downplay their achievements.
-Imposter Syndrome is a response to change or uncertainty – such as a promotion at work or even joining a new gym – and can be impacted by individual mindset, cultural contexts and family patterns.
+Imposter Syndrome can be a response to change or uncertainty – such as a promotion at work or even joining a new gym – and can be impacted by individual mindset, cultural contexts, and family patterns.

 <div id="indvidualvssystemicculture">